Chrislampwastaken/Aliexpress-Parcel-Tracker/README.md

 - Docker container support
 - Expanded carrier support (USPS, DHL, etc.)
 - Headless mode
+- Cut each part into different modules
+- Implement SQL

 # Comments
 This is my first ever project that I ever finished.
 I am quite proud of how well it works compared to my skills.